Lame-een/globalillum/README.md

 # Getting started

+## Dependencies
+This project uses `premake5` for automatic configuration building.
+`OpenMP` is necessary to run the release build of the program.

+## Downloading
+Cloning the repository can be done with `git clone --recursive https://github.com/Lame-een/livhy`.

+If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.

 ## Installing

-This project uses `premake5` for automatic configuration building.
+### Windows
-To install the program run the premake5.lua file with premake and then either open the resulting solution file in Visual Studio or run `make` on the output makefile.
+Run premake5 alongside the premake5.lua file with the `vs2022` argument to create a Visual Studio solution.

+### Linux
+Run premake5 alongside the premake5.lua file with the `gmake` argument to create a Makefile, which can be used to compile the program.

+The default configuration should produce a release build.
+The configuration can be chosen by setting the make's config argument to either `config=release` or `config=debug`.

 ## Running the program
+By default the application will be built in the `./bin/x64/%configuration%` directory.

 The program can be run in the CLI using the following arguments:

 ```